 The Executive Directors (Kerr Neilson, Andrew Clifford and Philip Howard) are employees of the Investment Manager, Platinum Investment Management Limited.
-The responsibilities that each of the Executive (and Non-Executive) Directors performs are outlined in the Corporate Governance Statement on pages 23 to 24.
+The responsibilities that each of the Executive (and Non-Executive) Directors performs are outlined in the Corporate Governance Statement on page 10.